-Step 3: INITIATE LOCKDOWN AND SEEK SAFE SHELTER
+Step 3: INITIATE LOCKDOWN

-Upon receipt of a lockdown notification, either through AlertUS, a lobby monitor or from others in your immediate area, you must be prepared to react quickly.
+Upon receipt of a lockdown notification, either through AlertUS or from others in your immediate area, you must be prepared to react quickly.
 Your initial response will depend on the circumstances and any directions issued through AlertUS messages.